 Mechanical keyboards are a better choice.
 But, you need to know which one you want, as mechanical Cherry MX (a German company) switch types are different.
 Because each has a different feel, depth, stiffness, it is better for you to go to a local PC store and try a few different options, to see what feels right.
 Once you know the color that suits you (switches are color-coded), you can order your keyboard online to get a better price.
 But don't expect to find any true mechanical keyboards under $50.

 Tenkeyless keyboards lack a numeric pad, which saves up a lot of space.
-If you need a keyboard strictly for gaming, tenkeyless is a good option, since numpad is there mostly for business purposes.
+If you need a keyboard strictly for gaming, tenkeyless is a good option, since Numpad is there mostly for business purposes.
 Also, these keyboards are much smaller, and an ideal travel companion.

-Illumination – While originally illuminated keyboards, were meant for working at night or low lighting, nowadays, illuminated (RGB) keyboards are all about style and gaming.
-Sure, it will help you type at night, but let’s face it, 99% of the time you are only using W-A-S-D. RGB is all about that swag!
+While originally illuminated keyboards, were meant for working at night or low lighting, nowadays, illuminated (RGB) keyboards are all about style and gaming.
+Sure, it will help you type at night, but let's face it, 99% of the time you are only using W-A-S-D. RGB is all about that swag!

 RGB lighting lets you customize the looks of your keyboard, which can practically change how your whole desktop environment feels.
 Manufacturers brag with thousands of colors their keyboards can show, which does make a visual difference.

-However, although this sounds fancy, and leaves a great first impression, it won’t help you climb that ranked ladder, and it will cost you quite a bit.
+However, although this sounds fancy, and leaves a great first impression, it won't help you climb that ranked ladder, and it will cost you quite a bit.
 RGB is a luxury.
-If you need lighting, go for single color, at least in this price range.
+If you need lighting, go for a single color, at least in this price range.

 4) Type of Games Played

-Unlike gaming mice, keyboards are much less game type specific, and they tend to be much more all-purpose beasts.
+Unlike gaming mice, keyboards are much less game type-specific, and they tend to be much more all-purpose beasts.
 Differences are slight, and gaming keyboards usually have more peripheral keys that you can assign for multimedia controls or in-game bindings.
 MMO players will appreciate these more than other gamers.
 A thoroughbred MMO keyboard can have multiple rows of 6-18 extra keys that will let you cast those special abilities instantaneously.
 But, these keyboards are enormous, and they are most of the time completely overkill for those of you who are not die-hard MMO fans.
 You can also try a regular gaming keyboard combined with an MMO mouse, as it will allow even easier access to abilities.

 5) Connection type

 Most keyboards nowadays are USB, and the PS/2 standard is almost completely abandoned.
-However, the old technology has its strengths, as it allows much more keys pressed at the same time.
+However, the old technology has its strengths, as it allows many more keys pressed at the same time.
 But if you get an N-key rollover USB keyboard, you will be fine.